What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Fitness Interactive Coaching Dataset and Benchmark

-The \qevdfulldataset{} benchmark contains videos of participants performing a structured workout while receiving live feedback.
-These feedbacks may be corrective, affirmative, or informative depending on user activity, to improve their form and pacing as they follow the workout.
-A trimmed workout session with two exercises, jumping jacks followed by high knees, is shown in \cref{fig:finetune_dataset}.
+An example from the \qevdfulldataset{} benchmark, illustrating a trimmed workout session with two exercises—jumping jacks followed by high knees—is shown in \cref{fig:finetune_dataset}.
 The segment begins with affirmative feedback to acknowledge the participant starting the exercise.
 Next, a series of feedbacks to correct user mistakes and affirm their compliance are provided.
-At first the participant exhibits low range of motion and is asked to correct this.
-Once the range of motion has improved, the participant receives an encouraging feedback.
-However, they then stop moving their arms and hence another corrective feedback is delivered.
-Note, the feedback accounts for them previously having moved their arms.
+Initially, the participant exhibits a low range of motion and is asked to correct this.
+Once the range of motion improves, the participant receives encouraging feedback.
+However, they then stop moving their arms, incurring another corrective feedback.
+Note that this feedback considers their previous arm movements.
 The user then moves on to the high knees exercise after being requested to do so.
 Here, the user receives corrective feedback to raise their knees to the appropriate height and to improve their pace.
-These examples highlight the highly interactive coaching sessions in our \qevdfulldataset{} benchmark and showcase the tight coupling between the participant actions and the timely feedback.
+The session ends with positive encouraging feedback acknowledging that the user has currently performed the exercise.
+These examples highlight the highly interactive coaching sessions in our \qevdfulldataset{} benchmark and showcase the tight coupling between the participant actions and timely feedback.

 \myparagraph{Statistics:} In total, the \qevdfulldataset{} benchmark consists of ${\sim}4.5$ hours of recorded workout sessions.
 Each session is ${\sim}3.5$ minutes long and consists of $5$ to $6$ randomly selected exercises arranged in $30$ second segments.
 The overall list of $23$ exercises is provided in the appendix.
 It includes a total of $7$ unique participants with a cumulative recording length of ${\sim}20$ minutes to ${\sim}1.5$ hours.